meooow25/cfspy/README.md

 ## Use it

 #### Invite the bot to your server
 [Click here](https://discord.com/api/oauth2/authorize?client_id=713443232834650152&permissions=8192&scope=bot) to authorize the bot.
-CFSpy requires the `Manage messages` permission to remove the default embeds.
+CFSpy requires the <kbd>Manage messages</kbd> permission to remove the default embeds.
 <details>
   <summary><i>If you get an error...</i></summary>
   <sub>